 Last month saw another round of graduates from our Lean Manager for Services Certification held on the campus of The Ohio State University.
-Instructor and Executive Partner of Productivity Inc., Catherine Converset, spent a few minutes with us recently to talk about implementing lean in service and administrative functions.
+Instructor and Senior Partner of Productivity Inc., Catherine Converset, spent a few minutes with us recently to talk about implementing lean in service and administrative functions.

 …I was asked recently, “if you could give one piece of advice to organizations starting the Lean journey in the service/administrative functions, what would it be?”
 My reply, “Make it visible.”